st0012/blog/ruby_debug_cheatsheet.md

 If you're migrating from `byebug`, I also recommend checking my [byebug to ruby/debug migration guide](https://st0012.dev/from-byebug-to-ruby-debug).

+I also shared how to build a powerful debugging workflow with it in my talk: [ruby/debug - The best investment for your productivity](https://lrug.org/#november-2022-meeting--rubydebug---the-best-investment-for-your-productivity).

 ## Getting Started

 1. Add `gem "debug"` to your `Gemfile`